 It should be noted that there is a well-established practice of using Tobin's Q to measure performance (see e.g., Morck et al. 1988), but there are some distinct methodological issues regarding its use.
 Namely, there are problems regarding this performance measure especially when studying its relation to ownership.
 First, the denominator does not include the investments a firm may have made in intangible assets.
 If a firm has a higher fraction of its assets as intangibles, and if monitoring intangible assets is more difficult for the shareholders, then the shareholders are likely to require a higher level of managerial ownership to align the incentives.
 Since the firm has a higher fraction of its assets as intangibles it will have a higher Q since the numerator will impound the present value of the cashflows generated by the intangible assets, but the denominator, under current accounting conventions, will not include the replacement value of these intangible assets.
 These intangible assets will generate a positive correlation between ownership and performance, but this relation is spurious not causal.
 Second, a higher Q might be reflective of greater market power.
-Shareholders, cognizant of the fact that this market power shields the management to a greater degree from the discipline of the product market, will bankrupt.
-Such firms are likely to have low Tobin's Q values, and given their short life span, comparisons containing such firms would not be informative on the effects of a Delaware domicile.

-require managers of such a company to own more stock.
+Shareholders, cognizant of the fact that this market power shields the management to a greater degree from the discipline of the product market, will require managers of such a company to own more stock.
 Greater managerial ownership will tend to align managers' incentives better and offset the effect of the reduced discipline of the product market.
 In the above scenario we would again observe a spurious relation between performance as measured by Q and managerial ownership.
 Finally, as suggested by Fershtman and Judd (1987), shareholders may induce the managers (via greater share ownership) to engage in collusive behavior and generate market power.
 In this scenario we would also observe a spurious relation between performance as measured by Q and managerial ownership.
 Bhagat and Black (2002) have accordingly suggested using a variety of performance measures, especially accounting performance measures, in evaluating the relation among corporate governance, ownership and performance.

-Finally, three recent studies have compared the domicile and physical location of firms to draw insights into state competition that may not be apparent when examining reincorporations (Bebchuk and Cohen, 2003; Daines, 2002; Subramanian, 2002).
-These studies have contributed new insight into the reincorporation debate, and we therefore discuss the analysis in greater detail than other studies reviewed in the chapter.
-Because the approach in the Bebchuk and Cohen and the Subramanian studies are similar, comparing the state corporation codes of firms' current domiciles to that of their current physical location, on one dimension, whether the state code has a set of specific takeover statutes, we focus our discussion on only one of the two, that by Bebchuk and Cohen.21 Those two studies seek to test the hypothesis that takeover statutes
+Finally, four recent studies have compared the domicile and physical location of firms to draw insights into state competition that may not be apparent when examining reincorporations (Bebchuk and Cohen, 2003; Daines, 2002; Kahan, 2005; Subramanian, 2002).22 These studies have contributed new insight into the reincorporation debate, and we therefore discuss the analysis in greater detail than other studies reviewed in the chapter.
+Because the approach and results in the Bebchuk and Cohen and the Subramanian studies are virtually identical, comparing the state corporation codes of firms' current domiciles to that of their current physical location on one state-law dimension, whether the state code has a set of specific takeover statutes, we focus our discussion on only one of the two, the Bebchuk and Cohen study, which contains more controls in the regression model than the Subramanian study.
+Those two studies seek to test the hypothesis that takeover statutes dictate firms' choice of domicile; evidence consistent with the